Donate to protect out climate

 There is no planet B

 Climate change is the greatest challenge of our time.
-It is already causing severe humanitarian crises.
-The number of climate-related disasters is rising rapidly and threatens the existence of millions of people.
+It is already triggering serious humanitarian crises.
+The number of climate-related disasters is increasing rapidly and threatening the existence of millions of people.
 Help combines climate protection with development cooperation to help people and the environment at the same time.

 Support our projects with your donation for climate protection: